ETdoFresh/CSharpNetworking/README.md

 # C# Networking
-This project is the basic implementation of these low level networking protocols
+This project is a basic implementation of these low level networking protocols

 - **TCP** (Server and Client)
 - **WebSocket** (Server and Client)